 It’s almost springtime!
 Spring means flowers and trees blooming, birds singing, baseball, and moving season!
 Statistics show that over half of all moves take place from May through September which means that now is likely the time to get started planning and organizing your move.

-Moving can be time consuming, costly, and overwhelming.
-Having a step by step plan can help make the process go smoother.
-The first step is to create a master “to do” list.
+Moving can be time-consuming, costly, and overwhelming.
+Having a step-by-step plan can help make the process go smoother.
+The first step is to create a moving checklist.
 List each project and assign tasks so you know what each project entails.
-Keep your master list on a digital system such as Google Docs or Evernote so you can share with family and friends that are involved in your move.
+Keep your list on a digital system such as Google Docs or Evernote so you can share with family and friends that are involved in your move.
 Next, consider your timeline and budget.

 To ensure a seamless move, ask yourself the following questions: